By Jim Ferri

 In fact, I’ve never seen any animal.
 It’s a pretty boring drive.

-But there is another road off Tamiami Trail, the old road to the south that originally connected Miami with Florida’s west coast and runs parallel to Route 75, where you’ll often see alligators galore, right up close next to your car given the right conditions.
+But there is another road off Tamiami Trail, the old road to the south that originally connected Miami and Miami Beach with Florida’s west coast and runs parallel to Route 75, where you’ll often see alligators galore, right up close next to your car given the right conditions.
 You’ll see other wildlife, as well.

 It’s called the Loop Road and is part of the Big Cypress National Preserve.